d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

         their `help-echo' property that says what kind of token this is, to expose the precise semantics of each token to the user.

-  Add a command for interactively inserting a new predicate
-        `sweeprolog-mode' should provide a command for interactively inserting a new predicate definition, ideally with optional `PlDoc' comments (see [Documenting predicates]).

   Make predicate completion aware of module-qualification
         predicate completion should detect when the prefix it’s trying to complete starts with a module-qualification `foo:ba<|>' and